 - When you finish doing a round of testing it is easy to identify any appliances you may have missed because they would have the old colour tags still on them. ie using the example above; the ones you missed would still have BLUE tags on them.

-- It makes it easy for any person about to use the appliance to identify if it is OK to use the appliance – if it has a BLUE tag it is overdue and shouldn’t be used, if it has a GREEN then it is current and should be OK to use.
+- It makes it easier for any person about to use the appliance to identify if it is OK to use the appliance – if it has a BLUE tag it is overdue and shouldn’t be used, if it has a GREEN then it is current and should be OK to use.

 - If your role is to oversee the test and tag program in your workplace, then it is easy to do a “walk through” and identify if any overdue appliances are still in service or being used.

-When setting up your test and tag program a colour coding system can deliver many benefits, however if some or all of your appliances will be used off-site, then you need to check if there are any specific colour coding requirements you need to implement as you wouldn’t want to arrive on-site and then be told you can’t use your tools because they have the wrong colour tag on them.
+When setting up your test and tag program a colour coding system can deliver many benefits, however if some or all of your appliances will be used off-site, then you need to check if there are any specific colour coding requirements you need to implement as you wouldn’t want to arrive on-site and then be told you can’t use your tools because they have the wrong colour tags on them.